Laura-Sierra/TreeDomPy/README.md

 ## Input files
 TreeDomPy requieres genbank or several genbank files.
 It also requieres a fasta or multifasta file containing all the queries.
 The input files are loaded using the Browse button.
 Remember format of input files will be checked.

-This files will be saved in the Data_TimeOfExperiment Folder.
+These files will be saved in the Data_TimeOfExperiment Folder.

 This program has been validated with several gbks and queries of:
   - Bacteria (Escherichia coli, Salmonella enterica, Shigella dysenteriae and Yersinia pestis).
-This four gbks are provided with a query of example (TestData Folder)
+These four gbks are provided with a query of example (TestData Folder)
   - Animals (Mus musculus)
   - Plants (Arabidopsis thaliana).